CuanOConnor/ETech-Project/README.md

 The script.py file is our webservice file.
 It contains some simple http post requests, which sends the data to the browser and contains some html and css to be more user friendly with the GUI.

-A Docker file is available for distributing the program.
+A Docker file is available the program.

-The html and css files are for the script.py file to display some data via the webservice.
+The html files are for the script.py file to display some data via the webservice.

 A requirements.txt file is also included containing the technologies needed and is included in the Docker file as a parameter.